You are listening to the Sean Hannity Radio Show Podcast.

 She's not.

-And but but you mischaracterized what I said.
+But you mischaracterized what I said.

 I didn't dismiss his trip as a photo op before he came down.

-I said, I'll we welcome him here.
+I said, we welcome him here.

-We want him to be helpful and we hope that it doesn't turn into a mere photo op.
+We want him to be helpful, and we hope that it doesn't turn into a mere photo op.

 So you got the story backwards.

-Okay, so was he helpful now that it's come and gone?
+Okay, so was he helpful?

 Was it a good thing that he came down?